 Who doesn’t love a nice snowfall?
 But geesh, the East Coast has been hit hard in these last weeks of winter.
 I sometimes complain about the rain here, but I’m fine with it, nevermind!
 Let’s talk soup, for surely you folks in the colder parts of the US are eating vats of it to stay warm and comforted.
 Make this Instant Pot Chicken Corn Chowder, and relax while you ride out the storm.

 When I make Instant Pot Chicken Corn Chowder, I use frozen corn kernels right from the bag.
-I don’t thaw or anything.
+I don’t bother thawing them.
 This is also a great time to use up those last 2 potatoes that are starting to sprout.
 You know what I mean!
 Just peel and dice them, and they will be fine.
 Also, I don’t blend the soup to puree it.
 This is a chunky chowder.
 I use a potato masher and just mash it right in the pot before serving.

 Instant Pot Chicken Corn Chowder is hearty and delicious with lots of chicken, corn, potatoes, bacon, and other great flavors.
 This pressure cooker chicken corn chowder is a great comfort food soup.

 - 6 slices Thick Cut Bacon (or 8 slices thin), chopped

 - 1 rib Celery, diced, about 1/2 cup

 - 1/2 tsp Mexican Oregano (or regular)

 - 1/2 tsp Thyme Leaves, dried, or 1 tsp fresh